This story will be updated as new announcements are released. Last update: April 22, 2020 at 3:05 p.m.

-Two students residing on Bucknell's campus have been tested for suspected cases of COVID-19, the University's medical director, Dr. Catherine O'Neil, announced March 25.
-O'Neil says the students had been tested within the past 24 hours and are awaiting test results.
+Two students residing on Bucknell's campus who were tested for suspected cases of COVID-19 have tested negative, the University's medical director, Dr. Catherine O'Neil, announced April 1.
+O'Neil first said March 25 that the students had been tested within the prior 24 hours.

-Bucknell Student Health has identified and contacted individuals who may have had prolonged contact with the tested students, O'Neil says.
-The students have been moved to isolation, and Bucknell is following CDC guidelines to keep them and the rest its community safe.
-The students are doing well, O'Neil says, and Student Health is regularly checking in with them regularly to ensure they do not need a higher level of care.
+Bucknell Student Health identified and contacted individuals who may have had prolonged contact with the those students and followed CDC guidelines to keep them and the rest the community safe.
+The students are doing well, O'Neil says.

 A different Bucknell student previously tested negative for a suspected case of COVID-19, President John Bravman announced March 23.
 That student was transported to Evangelical Community Hospital in Lewisburg March 15 and tested for the virus that causes COVID-19 illness.
 They were isolated in a non-residence hall location pending test results.
-Bucknell took additional safety and cleaning precautions and contacted students who may have had shared a space with the student.
 Bravman said the student is now doing well.

 Transition to Remote Education